Mailu/Mailu/docs/contributors/memo.rst

 Update information files
 ------------------------

-If you added a feature or fixed a bug or committed anything that is worth mentionning for the next upgrade, add it in the ``CHANGELOG.md`` file.
+If you added a feature or fixed a bug or committed anything that is worth mentioning for the next upgrade, add it in the ``CHANGELOG.md`` file.

 Also, if you would like to be mentioned by name or add a comment in ``AUTHORS.md``,